 caught.
 This causes immediate termination of the program.
 The name of

-the exception is printed, along with its string and integer arguments
+the exception is printed, along with its string, byte sequence, and

 (arguments of more complex types are not correctly printed).

 To locate the context of the uncaught exception, compile the program